socialray/makahiki-ktuh/doc/configuration-challenge-admin-challenge-settings.rst

    :width: 600 px
    :align: center

-This section of the page enables you to change the name of the site, the logo, the competition name, the team label, the domain, and the default theme.
+This section of the page enables you to change the name, the location, the logo, the domain name, team label, and the default theme.

 Configure authentication
 ------------------------